stilvoid/shue/README.md

-# shue
+# Shue

-A command line tool for modifying and converting colour values for use with CSS etc.
+A simple tool for converting rgb colour values into the nearest equivalent bash shell equivalents.

+## Usage

+    shue [-16|-256] <colour>

+      -16    Specify a 16-colour terminal
+      -256    Specify a 16-colour terminal

+      <colour> must be in one of the following formats:

+        rgb
+        rrggbb
+        #rgb
+        #rrggbb

+The command will output the equivalent bash colour number.